 - Pre-position the tool in the working plane to the starting position with radius compensation R0.
 Note parameter Q367 (position). - The algebraic sign for the DEPTH cycle parameter determines the working direction.
 If you program DEPTH=0, the cycle will not be executed.

-Length of stud parallel to the main axis of the working plane Input: 0...99999.9999
+Length of stud parallel to the main axis of the working plane This value has an incremental effect.

 Q424 Workpiece blank side length 1?